-(b) Bend the over this mandrel once, forming a "U" shape.
+(b) Bend the gas tube over this mandrel once, forming a "U" shape.

-(c) Close the ends of the and subject it to the overpressure test according to Annex 16, paragraph 4.
+(c) Close the ends of the gas tube and subject it to the overpressure test according to Annex 16, paragraph 4.

-At the completion of the overpressure test, the shall be tested according to the leakage test of Annex 16, paragraphs 5., 6. and 7.
+At the completion of the overpressure test, the gas tube shall be tested according to the leakage test of Annex 16, paragraphs 5., 6. and 7.

 6.3.3.
 Excess torque resistance